Nomad (video game): Releases

 Nomad was released in late 1993, with a patched bugfix release (v1.01) appearing in February of the following year.
 It was originally available only on 3.5" floppy disk.
-When a CD-ROM release was made available in 1994, it included a short pre-rendered cinematic introduction but the game's content was unchanged from the 3.5" disk release.
+When a CD-ROM release was made available in 1994, it included a short pre-rendered cinematic introduction, but the game's content was unchanged from the 3.5" disk release.

 Reception

 Computer Gaming World stated that Nomad "is well balanced between allowing freedom of choice and imparting a feeling of progression toward the conclusion", and approved of its interface and multiple ways of solving the game.
 The reviewer stated that the game "came dangerously close to" imitating Starflight instead of being an homage, but "comes up short" compared to Wing Commander: Privateer and Elite 2: "It simply isn't as large, doesn't pay off in as many hours of play, and doesn't have the same detailed atmosphere and scope".
 He recommended Nomad to casual gamers "who actually work for a living and game 'on the side'".
 PC Player cited the game's simplicity as a positive attribute, while PC Joker was critical of its outdated graphics and repetitive gameplay.
+Power Unlimited gave a score of 91% summarizing: "A fantastic mix between adventure, strategy, sim, action and mystery.
+The story only becomes clear while playing.